jhhoward/MicroWeb/README.md

 # MicroWeb DOS web browser
+MicroWeb is a web browser for DOS that runs as a 16-bit real mode application and is designed to run on minimal hardware.
 ![Screenshot](screenshot.gif)

-MicroWeb is a web browser for DOS!
-It is a 16-bit real mode application, designed to run on minimal hardware.

 ## Minimum requirements
 To run you will need: